Canada Express Entry Draw: 421 Invitations Issued in Targeted PNP Round

 Q4: Am I including my family members within my PR application?

 You may also include your common-law partner or spouse, or dependents.
-Your dependent children should be under 22 years of age and are not union or common- law union.
+Your dependent children should be under 22 years of age and not be in a union or common-law union.

 Q5: What is the tie-break rule for Express Entry draws?